Place content here. This is a site-wide alert banner.

 - In exceptional circumstances where the nature of the work performed requires extensive departmental support (defined as an unlike circumstance) the F&A type cost may be treated as a direct charge.
 However, costs such as administrative or clerical salaries and other general administrative costs must directly benefit and be easily identified with the particular sponsored project.

-Principal Investigators and department administrators must ensure that the direct charging of F&A type costs must comply with sponsor requirements, University policy, and the applicable cost principles, either A-21 or A-81.
+Principal Investigators and department administrators must ensure that the direct charging of F&A type costs must comply with sponsor requirements, University policy, and the applicable cost principles, 2 CFR Part 200.

 Administrative or clerical salaries and other expenses that fall within the routine services normally provided by academic departments are treated as F&A costs.
 As a general rule, such routine services cover the general business of the department as a whole, and may include some limited support to faculty to enable them to conduct their teaching and scholarly activities.